Archita0102/PD-OpenLANE-Workshop/README.md

 <p align="center">
    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/fed0d90c-5700-430f-aa03-18d0324ae6ab">

+- Some commands above.
+	-   `src` : source.
+RTL  and SDC information will be present here.
-	-  `Skywater-pdk`: has all pdk related files eg, timing libraries, lef files,tech lef,etc.
+	-   `Skywater-pdk` : has all pdk related files eg, timing libraries, lef files,tech lef,etc.
-	-  `open_pdks`:Silicon foundary files are made to work with the commercial EDA tools and not open source.
+	-   `open_pdks` : Silicon foundary files are made to work with the commercial EDA tools and not open source.
 Open_pdks help in mitigating the problem .
 There are sets of scripts and files that convert these foudnary level pdks to be compatible with open source tools.
-	-  `sky130A:pdk` which is made compatible to work with open source environment.
+	-   `sky130A` :pdk which is made compatible to work with open source environment.
 It has libs.tech and libs.ref subdirectories.
-			1.	libs.ref: All process/ technology related files like timing , cell lef,tech lef , etc. We will be woking on the pdk variant –
+			1.	libs.ref: All process/ technology related files like timing , cell lef,tech lef , etc. We will be woking on the pdk variant ***sky130_fd_sc_hd***.
-***sky130_fd_sc_hd***.
 	-   `sky-process name   fd-foundary  sc-standard cell  hd-high density`

 <p align="center">
    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/9c1e4211-7dde-43b7-b8cc-72c57c098b09">